Evaluating Representational Similarity Measures from the Lens of Functional Correspondence: Results

 \subsection{Which representational similarity measures show the strongest correspondence with behavioral measures?}

-Seeing that we want to prioritize the model relationships uncovered by behavioral metrics, we move on to investigate which --if any-- representational similarity metrics reveal the same underlying relationships between models.
-To rigorously assess this, we computed correlations between the model-by-model similarity matrices of each representational metric with the model-by-model behavioral similarity matrix averaged across all behavioral metrics, separately for many datasets (Fig \ref{figs:fig4}).
-We found that three metrics stood out in their alignment with behavioral metrics - RSA (mean r: $0.52$), Linear CKA (mean r: $0.64$), and Procrustes (mean r: $0.70$).
-Going back to our original analysis, these metrics are also able to more strongly differentiate trained and untrained models (Fig \ref{figs:fig1} Top d' measures).
-All these representational metrics emphasize alignment in either the overall geometry or shape of representations.
-Alternate measures like linear predictivity and CCA, which are commonly employed in representational comparisons in neuroscience and AI, showed significantly weaker alignment with mean correlation scores of $0.26$ and $0.19$ respectively.
-Given the opacity of neural representations, selecting appropriate representational similarity metrics can be challenging; these findings offer crucial guidance for metrics that support behaviorally grounded comparisons.
+Given that we want to prioritize the model relationships uncovered by behavioral metrics, we move on to investigate which—if any—representational similarity metrics reveal the same underlying relationships between models.
+For each dataset, we computed the correlation between the model-by-model representational similarity matrix and the behavioral similarity matrix averaged across all behavioral metrics (Fig.~\ref{figs:fig4}).
+Three metrics stood out in their alignment with behavioral metrics-RSA (mean r: $0.53$), Linear CKA (mean r: $0.66$), and Procrustes (mean r: $0.70$).
+These same metrics also most strongly distinguished trained from untrained models (Fig.~\ref{figs:fig1}, top), each emphasizing global geometry or shape.
+In contrast, common alternatives such as linear predictivity ($r = 0.30$) and CCA ($r = 0.22$) aligned more weakly with behavior.
+Given the opacity of internal representations, selecting representational similarity metrics can be challenging; these findings offer crucial guidance for metrics that support behaviorally grounded comparisons.